unkn0wncode/openai/README.md

 Because they are interfaces, you can create wrappers around them, replace them with mocks, or even make your own implementations.

 The `<api_name>` packages also contain API-specific types exposed for your use, most importantly the `Request` types.
+Where applicable, an `<api_name>.Content` interface is defined listing all types that can be used as content in the API.

 Currently implemented APIs:
 - Responses